sahilsaxena21/Micorosoft_case_competition/README.md

 **App Recommender System (Azure Machine Learning)**

 *	Personalized shopping experiences are delivered through **tailored product recommendations** to optimally support the customer through the **“active evaluation”** phase to maximize probability of arriving at the [moment of commitment](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Customer%20Journey%20Theoretical%20Framework.pdf).
 It will also be designed to trigger new [moments of inspiration](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Customer%20Journey%20Theoretical%20Framework.pdf)
-*	A classification learning based recommender system will match the customer to a curated list of products/services based on features such as customer’s historic buying patterns, buying patterns of other similar users as the customer, and the customer’s search history using the app.

-Note: It is proposed that both of these AI solutions inform each other.
-For example, the in-store manager will be able to make in-store optimization decisions based on general market trends.
-Please refer to the [Sample Dashboard](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Sample%20Dashboard.pdf) on the insights unlocked by our proposed app.

 ## Dataset